benbaptist/minecraft-wrapper/README.md

     - player block /digging/placement.
     - player inventory.
 - Automatic Backups
-  - Automatically delete the oldest backups once you reach amount of backups
+  - Automatically delete the oldest backups once you reach a specified number of backups
   - Specify which folders and files get backed up
 - IRC bridge
   - Controlling server from IRC